Alignak-monitoring-contrib/alignak-webui/docs/source/99_develop/plugins.rst

         [timeperiods]
         ; Plugin global configuration
-        enabled=False
+        ;enabled=False

-        ; A parameter in a section named like the plugin is seen as parameter:
+        ; A parameter in a section named like the plugin is seen as a direct parameter:
-        ; timeperiods.enabled is: enabled
+        ; timeperiods.variable is available as: self.plugin_parameters['variable']

+        [test]
+        variable2=2
-        ; else the parameter is section.parameter
+        ; A parameter in another section is seen as a dict parameter:
+        ; test.variable2 is available as: self.plugin_parameters['test']['variable2']

+        ; The table and table. sections are specific:
+        ; test.variable2 is available as: self.plugin_parameters['test']['variable2']
         [table]
         ; Table global configuration
         page_title=Timeperiods table (%d items)